rchain/bounties/projects/dictionary.md

 RChain is a fundamentally new blockchain platform rooted in a formal model of concurrent and decentralized computation.
 FMI see the [FAQ](https://github.com/rchain/reference/blob/master/faq.md) and the [website](http://rchain.coop/).

 #### RChain Platform
-The platform is the entire software infrastructure, slated to be released at the end of 2018...
+The platform is the entire software infrastructure, slated to be released at the end of 2018.
+The heart of an RChain is the Rho Virtual Machine (RhoVM) Execution Environment, which runs multiple RhoVMs that are each executing a smart contract.
+These execute concurrently and are multi-threaded.

 #### RChain Blockchain
 The RChain blockchain is a graph of blocks.
 Each block contains a header that points at one or more previous blocks, a list of transactions, and other metadata.
+Source: [Architecture Overview](http://rchain-architecture.readthedocs.io/en/latest/introduction/architecture-overview.html) in RChain Architecture.

 ## Formal Methods